Shareholders haggle over final details of EADS shake up

-BERLIN/PARIS Shareholders in EADS EAD.PA pored over a handful of clauses in the closing stages on Tuesday of talks to shake up the European aerospace group, people familiar with the discussions said.
+LONDON Bankers, civil servants and industrialists were squeezing out final concessions in talks to shake up aerospace group EADS on Tuesday, people familiar with the discussions said.

-Meetings in Paris focused on industrial and banking transactions needed to let the German government to take a direct stake in the parent company of Airbus for the first time.
-Barring surprises the main lines of political agreement appeared to have been decided.
+Attention focused on transactions needed to allow the Berlin government to take a stake in the Airbus parent, which are especially complex between German partners.
+But barring surprise changes, the main political lines appeared to have been decided.

-EADS shares EAD.PA rose up to 3 percent for a second day on hopes of a simpler structure for Europe's largest aerospace group, which has been controlled by a maze of French and German public and private interests since it was created in 2000.
+EADS shares EAD.PA rose over two percent for a second day on hopes of a simpler structure for Europe's largest aerospace group, which has been controlled by a maze of French and German public and private interests since it was created in 2000.

+"The negotiations about a new shareholder structure are making good progress," a spokesman for Germany's economics ministry said.

-The deal is expected to bring Germany on board as a direct shareholder for the first time, while allowing proxy industrial shareholders - French media firm Lagardere (LAGA.PA) and German carmaker Daimler (DAIGn.DE) - to sell their stakes.
+The deal is expected to bring Germany on board as a direct shareholder for the first time, while allowing proxy industrial shareholders -- French media firm Lagardere (LAGA.PA) and Germany carmaker Daimler (DAIGn.DE) -- to sell their stakes.

 Analysts say that although state shareholdings will rise as Germany takes a seat alongside France and Spain, the risk of meddling will be reduced as industrial proxy shareholders in France and Germany withdraw and state veto powers are curbed.

-With 8 billion euros of net cash on its balance sheet, the company is poised to launch a share buyback if needed to prop up share prices as industrial partners exit, but a source close to the talks said no decision had yet been taken on that.
+With 8 billion euros of net cash on its balance sheet, the company is poised to launch a share buyback if needed to prop up share prices as industrial partners exit, but a source close to the talks said no decision had yet been taken.

 Such a buyback, which would be offered to all shareholders, would if necessary be "heftier" than a mere mopping-up operation, he told Reuters, asking not to be named.